UniMath/agda-unimath/src/foundation/propositional-maps.lagda.md

   is-prop-map f = (b : B) → is-prop (fib f b)
 ```

+## Properties

-## The fibers of a map are propositions if and only if it is an embedding
+### The fibers of a map are propositions if and only if it is an embedding

 ```agda
 module _